Managing Applications with Azure Active Directory

 - Users have to memorize multiple credentials to access the applications they need to work with.
-As a result, users tend to write down their passwords or use other password management solutions which introduces other data security risks.
+As a result, users tend to write down their passwords or use other password management solutions.
+These alternatives introduce other data security risks.

-- Redundant, time consuming activities reduce the amount of time users and administrators are working on business activities that increase your business’s bottom line.
+- Redundant, time consuming activities reduce the time users and administrators spend working on business activities that increase your business’s bottom line.

 So, what generally prevents organizations from adopting integrated IAM solutions?

 - Most technical solutions are based on software platforms that need to be deployed and adapted by each organization for their own applications.